 Unless you notify us in writing otherwise, you consent to the exclusive electronic storage of all documents (including documents belonging to you) during the course of your matter and the disposal of all paper versions.
 At the end of your matter we will continue to store your documents electronically.
 Any original paper documents will be returned to you.
 If we store them we will do so without charge for a limited period of time which will depend on the nature of the matter.
 We may make a reasonable charge for obtaining your documents from storage, producing paper copies of electronically stored documents, delivering them to you or for providing information about them.

 Methods of payment to us

-We will not accept any payment in cash.
-We will only accept payments by credit card or electronic funds transfer (such as CHAPS, BACS or Faster Payments).
+We do not accept any payment in cash.
+We will only accept payments by credit card / debit card or electronic funds transfer (such as CHAPS, BACS or Faster Payments).
 If you choose to make a payment by credit card a handling fee may be charged.
 The amount of this handling fee will vary depending upon the type of card used and will be confirmed to you prior to payment.
 This amount will be debited from your card at the same time as your payment is processed.

 Terms of payment

 You must pay our invoices as soon as you receive them.

 The matter on which we are advising you may have been referred to us by an introducer.
 If your case has been referred to us by an introducer any advice, we give you will be independent and you are free to raise questions on all aspects of the matter.
 Where we are also acting for the introducer in your matter and a conflict of interest arises we may be obliged to cease acting.